dakanji/RefindPlus/keys/README.txt

 - microsoft-pca-public.cer -- A Microsoft public key, matched to the one used to sign Microsoft's own boot loader.
 You might include this key in your MOK list if you replace the keys that came with your computer with your own key but still want to boot Windows.
-There's no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.
+There is no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.